MasterGroosha/telegram-report-bot/README.md

 6.Check your bot's status and logs: `systemctl status reportbot.service`.

 ##### Docker
+1. Copy `docker-compose.example.yml` as `docker-compose.yml`.
+2. Open it and edit values
-1. Build and run your container: `docker-compose up -d`.
+3. Build and run your container: `docker-compose up -d`.

-Alternatively, check [docker-compose.yml](docker-compose.yml) file from this repo.